skandasoft/preview-plus/README.md

 # preview-plus package Preview Anything to Anything
 ----------------------------------------------------
+INSTALL  BROWSER-PLUS --> apm install browser-plus or check out in the packages

 One Utility to handle the following matrix of previews
 * Coffeescript: ['JavaScript','HTML','htmlp']